HISTORY

 Early years

-Dallas County came into existence in 1818, while the city of Selma was established two years later in 1820 by a group headed by later U.S. Vice President William Rufus King.
-While the county was named for Alexander J. Dallas, a Scottish immigrant lawyer, the city drew its name from Ossian’s poems.
-The name Selma which means “high seat” or “throne” came from the poem The Songs of Selma, one of William R. King’s personal favorites.
+Dallas County came into existence in 1818, while the city of Selma was established two years later, in 1820, by a group headed by U.S. Vice President William Rufus King.
+At that time, the county took its name from Alexander J. Dallas, a Scottish immigrant lawyer, and the city drew its name from Ossian’s poems.
+The name Selma, which means “high seat” or “throne,” originated from the poem “The Songs of Selma,” one of William R. King’s personal favorites.

 Dallas County had just barely come into its infancy when it was selected to be the location of Alabama’s first permanent state capital (now a ghost town and popular tourist destination), Cahawba.